 the forced labor was heavy, the misery too much:

 The seven great Anunna-gods were burdening

 canals they opened, the life of the land.

 and the Euphrates thereafter.

 The seven greater Gods aligns in number with the Bibles reference to seven Archangels.
 But after 40 years of hard labour, these lesser gods simply rebelled as described in this tablet:

 “Everyone of us gods has declared war;…We have set … the excavation,

 Excessive drudgery has killed us, our forced labor was heavy, the misery too much!

 Now, every one of us gods has resolved on a reckoning with Enlil.”

-The outcome of the rebellion in the Akkadian texts was that the tablets describe how the seven senior gods agreed to create an intelligent species of humans to take over the manual farm labour (in the Garden of Eden?) from the lesser gods.
+The outcome of the rebellion in the Akkadian texts was that the tablets describe how the seven senior gods agreed to genetically modify apes to become humans in order to take over the manual farm labour, from the lesser gods.
 The reference to naming the rivers Tigris and Euphrates would have been inserted later as a presumption by the Accadian writer as there would have been no geographical names and references at the time this happened.